All Products

 Note

-The connection is created only once during the lifecycle of the program.
-The connection is thread-safe and can be shared among all threads. // After the program stops running, close the Connection object to prevent a connection leak.
-You can also execute the try-finally statement to prevent a connection leak.
+Create the Connection object only once during the lifecycle of the program.
+The object is thread-safe and can be shared among all threads.
+Close the Connection object when the program stops to prevent connection leaks.
+Use a try-finally statement to ensure the connection is closed.

 HTableDescriptor htd = new HTableDescriptor(TableName.valueOf("tablename"));